lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

         SELECT column1 AS c1, column2 AS c2, ...
         FROM table1 AS t1, table2 AS t2
         WHERE t1.col1 = t2.col1
-        AND t.c1 = integerValue
-        AND t2.c2 < floatValue'
+        AND other conditions....

 -OR-

         SELECT column1 AS c1, column2 AS c2, ...
         FROM table1 AS t1 (INNER) JOIN table2 AS t2
         ON t1.col1 = t2.col1
-        WHERE t.c1 = integerValue
-        AND t2.c2 < floatValue'
+        WHERE other conditions...
+        AND other conditions...

 ---